Click to rate this post!

 /

 Miserable, I explained, “I don’t understand why I need sex offender treatment.
 This is stupid.
 I am NOT a pedophile!”
 I glared at the wall, my face burned.
-I was hostile, defensive.
 I would do whatever it took to remove barriers for myself as a parent, but I was outraged at the barriers.

 The director leaned over and responded, “We don’t think you are a pedophile.
 That’s not the purpose of the treatment.”

-I removed my glare from the wall and shifted my gaze to her desk, demanding, “What am I here for then?”
+Returning my mind to the present, I removed my glare from the wall and shifted my gaze to the treatment director’s desk, demanding, “What am I here for then?”

-“My marriage was awful.
-I hated my life.
-I wanted a divorce.
+“My marriage was awful and I hated my life, wanting a divorce.
 I wanted…to run away from all my problems.”
 I fused my stare to the floor in shame.

 Leaning forward again the director replied, “I wonder then, why did you use sex to solve a problem?”
 Surprised, I met her eyes.
 She appeared kind, respectful.
 It was a good question.
 My resistance slipped, a little.